Today we’ll check out another one of the newcomers in the mortgage industry that is all about technology and low rates, aptly named “Lower Mortgage.”

 - Fixed-rate and adjustable-rate mortgage options available

-In terms of what they offer, Lower appears to keep things pretty simple, though they should have loan programs to suit most borrowers.
+Lower appears to keep things pretty simple, though they should have loan programs to suit most borrowers.

 It is my understanding that you can get financing on all property types, including primary residences, vacation homes, and investment properties, including condos/townhomes.